What Does Resentment Mean For Your Relationship? Therapy And Mental Health Tips

 Even if you fully understand the definition of resentment, you may wonder what it looks and feels like when someone experiences it.
 Here are some examples of resentment:

 You and your partner both have full-time jobs, yet they expect you to take on more household chores and responsibilities.
 When you ask them to contribute, they may tell you they are too busy with work.
-This can cause you to feel resentment toward them as you feel this is unfair.
+This can cause you to feel resentment toward them as you feel this is unfair, and you may fear that addressing it will lead to conflict or emotional distance.

 Your parents said or did something that negatively impacted you as a child and refused to talk it out or apologize.
-You feel resentment not just for the impact it had on you then but also for the lack of communication or acknowledgment of your feelings.
+This experience can linger for a long time, shaping the way you interact with them as an adult and fostering resentment.
+The lack of communication or acknowledgment from a person so central to your life, like a parent, can amplify those feelings of unfairness and emotional hurt.

 It's important to note that these examples may not represent the way resentment will feel for everyone.
 Additionally, they do not represent every potential situation in which resentment can arise.
 The origin of resentment will vary based on each individual.